Zephyros1938/Rusted_Memory/README.md

 ### Dependencies

 * Rust Version 1.81.0 (2024-09-05) or higher
+* Rustup Version 1.27.0 - 2024-03-08
 * Cargo 1.81.0 (2dbb1af80 2024-08-20) or higher
 * Git 2.46.4 or higher

 ### Installing

+* If Cargo isnt installed:
+    * Windows:
+        * Open your web browser of choice.
+        * Go to [https://win.rustup.rs/](win.rustup.rs/), and download the .exe
+        * Execute the file (rustup-init.exe)
+        * Open your command line of choice
+        * Type `rustup --version` to see if rustup is installed.
+        * If done correctly, you have now installed Cargo!
+    * Linux/MacOS
+        * Open your command line of choice
+        * Execute the command `curl https://sh.rustup.rs -sSf | sh`
+        * Execute the command `rustup --version`
+        * If done correctly, you have now installed Cargo!

 * Open a command-line program such as:
     * Powershell